My 2019 Goals

 - To be the fastest freshman in one of the invitational meets.
 I accomplished this several times where I finished as top freshman runner: BVAL Championship, Crystal Springs Invitational, and a couple other races.

-For cross country, we ran at different locations with varied distances, difficulties, and competitions.
+For our cross country meets, we ran at different locations with varied distances, difficulties, and competitions.
 To view my Athletic.net profile, please click here.
 Below is a chart of all the races I have ran, and the results.

 Athena's 2018 Cross Country Season Results Date Race Name